filipopo/UrlShortener/README.md

   the VE can be activated: `source venv/bin/activate` and deactivated: `deactivate`

-  To get started install the dependencies
+  To get started install the dependencies, you may skip mssql if you don't plan on using it

-  `pip install -r requirements.txt`
+  `pip install -r requirements.txt requirements-mssql.txt`

   Then this command to apply the database migrations